 Quarantining in halls

-If you are quarantining in halls, other members of your household do not need to self-isolate, unless they need to for other reasons (for example, if they have travelled from an amber list country or they have symptoms or have tested positive).
+If you are quarantining in halls, other members of your household do not need to self-isolate, unless they need to for other reasons (for example, if they have symptoms or have tested positive).

 If you let us know in advance that you are quarantining in halls, we will: